chisophugis/lbd/source/backendstructure.rst

 The point is we have created a frame work for cpu0 target machine (please look back the llvm back end structure class inherit tree early in this chapter).
-Until now, we have 3027 lines of source code with comments which include files
-\*.cpp, \*.h, \*.td, CMakeLists.txt and LLVMBuild.txt.
+Until now, we have around 3050 lines of source code with comments which include files \*.cpp, \*.h, \*.td, CMakeLists.txt and LLVMBuild.txt.
 It can be counted by command ``wc `find dir -name *.cpp``` for files \*.cpp,
 \*.h, \*.td, \*.txt.
 LLVM front end tutorial have 700 lines of source code without comments totally.